 Jason and Wendy, April 2015

-Read about Chris' stay at Mrs Simpson and his engaging Fly Fishing story when he and his team stayed at Mrs Simpson Cottage in preparation for his National Championship Gold Medal in 2014:
+Read about Christopher Bassano' stay at Mrs Simpson and his high praise of the quality of the fly fishing in Ovens River, when he and his team stayed at Mrs Simpson Cottage in preparation for his National Championship Gold Medal in 2014.

 Christopher Bassano, Commonwealth Gold Medal Champion Fly Fishing, 2014 and National Champion Fly Fishing 2014.